-Abraham Lincoln famously said that any man can handle adversity; but if you wish to truly test a man’s character, give him power.
-Power and money are fungible, as both represent easy access to options.
+Abraham Lincoln famously said that anyone could handle adversity, but to test a man’s character truly, give him power.

 In stark contrast, Lot’s attitude to wealth alienates him from the family, which causes the dispute: